ARIA: banner role

 banner landmark.
 If a page includes more than one

-banner landmark, each should have a unique label.
+banner landmark, each should have a unique accessible name.

 Here's a fake simple banner with a skip to navigation link, a logo, a title and a subtitle.
 As this is the main header for the site, we've added the